Belt-clip battery to power your wearables.Designed by Voidstar Lab in United States of America

-Your Tactical Cell is 3D-printed in sturdy PLA, then assembled and finished by hand.
+Your Tactical Cell is 3D-printed in sturdy PETG, then assembled and finished by hand.
 Your order is made to order, securely packed, and shipped USPS with some free Glass camera covers.
 It’s all-American artisanal open-hardware micro-manufacturing every step of the way.

 Please allow three business days from ordering to shipment.
 If any part of a Tactical Cell breaks, Voidstar Lab will replace it for free until 2015.